pathway27/GTH-Barcelona-Tramoji/README.md

 ## :bulb: Devstack

-React
+React for the front end

-Python for data
+Python for data collection

-Dialogflow - Natural language processor for the development of conversation interfaces
+Dialogflow as a natural language processor for the development of conversation interfaces

-Kommunicate - Chatbot UI provider with rich message functionality
+Kommunicate as the chatbot UI

 ## :warning: License